The Oracle and The Prism: A Decoupled and Efficient Framework for Generative Recommendation Explanation: Methodology

 \subsection{Explanation Model Fine-tuning}

 \textbf{Student Model.} We choose BART-Base (\textit{140M parameters}) as our student model.
+This choice is motivated by its strong performance as an Encoder-Decoder model and its native compatibility with the underlying architecture of the GenRec framework, which we adapt for our task. \paragraph{Student Model.} We choose BART-Base (140M parameters) as our student model.
 This choice is motivated by its strong performance as an Encoder-Decoder model and its native compatibility with the underlying architecture of the GenRec framework, which we adapt for our task.

+\textit{Rationale for Model Selection.} We intentionally select the classic BART-Base architecture to emphasize the contribution of our \textit{framework} rather than relying on the latest model innovations.
+This choice offers three key advantages: (1) \textbf{Isolation}: It allows us to clearly attribute performance gains to our decoupled design and distillation process.
+(2) \textbf{Efficiency}: Its compact size highlights the practical viability of our approach for low-latency, real-world applications.
+(3) \textbf{Reproducibility}: Using a well-established, open-source model ensures that our results are easily reproducible by the research community.

 \textbf{User-Aware Input Representation.} A key aspect of our approach is to make the explanation model user-aware.
 We achieve this by adapting to the modified BART architecture within the GenRec framework, which includes a dedicated user embedding layer.
 Let $W_u \in \mathbb{R}^{|\mathcal{U}| \times D}$ be the user embedding matrix, where $|\mathcal{U}|$ is the total number of users and $D$ is the hidden dimension size of the model.
 This embedding matrix, $W_u$, is **randomly initialized** at the beginning of the training process.